mattmaynes2/aria/reports/final/3-Technical/6-Development/6-Remote.md

 ![](./images/Remote-Home.png)

-This page provides the user with controls for update the state of the hub and discovering devices.
+This page provides the user with controls for updating the state of the hub and discovering devices.
 In the lower area of the page there is an event feed that is updated using push notifications whenever an action happens within the system.
 This provides the user with details about the behaviours in the system, what is changing and when it happened.
 To notify the user when errors